FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Light*

 A tome that is also effective against Pirates and inflicts Frozen status.
+Deals full damage on dual attacks.
+It's second version on scales off of MAG and RES.
 Its fifth version is also effective against Monsters and inflicts Reduced Vision.

 ## Staff

-A 1-4 range staff that drenches enemies.
+A 1-4 range staff that drenches enemies and scales off of LCK and SKL.
 From its second version onwards, it gains the Wind element and becomes effective against Flying and Seared enemies.
 Its third version has 1-5 range.

 ### Access